+Land costs, construction costs, and market financing are major variables in the cost of housing and hinder the production of new affordable housing.
+Although many constraints are driven by market conditions, jurisdictions have some leverage in instituting policies and programs to alleviate the constraints.
 Land costs in Wheatland are relatively high due to the demand for housing and lack of new construction.
 A review of Zillow.com and Trulia.com in July 2021 showed three single-family residences for sale in the city and no vacant lots.
 Of that sample, those single-family residences were selling for \$375,000 to \$450,000.